Azure/serilog-sinks-azuredataexplorer/README.md

     .CreateLogger();
 ```

-Confguration when durable mode is required
+Configuration when durable mode is required

 ```csharp
 var log = new LoggerConfiguration()